chrisxfire/chrisxfire.github.io/content/notes/itil-4/service-management-practices/Service level management ITIL 4 Practice Guide.md

 * Finally, after the service provider creates a description of a service level that can be delivered with the required level of assurance and liability, the scope becomes even narrower (Figure 2.2).

 For out-of-the-box services, available service levels are usually pre-defined by the service provider based on a mixture of market and business intelligence.
 For example:
-* Consumer needs are explored and analysed by the marketing and business analysis teams of the service provider.
+* Consumer needs are explored and analyzed by the marketing and business analysis teams of the service provider.
 These are likely to be different from the needs of any single given consumer.
 * The service provider’s architects and designers create a service and supporting service quality specification, based on assumptions made about the consumer’s needs.
 This does not usually meet all of the captured needs of the consumer.
 * Some of the characteristics of the specification are then announced to potential consumers as service offerings (sometimes with different service levels, such as gold, silver, bronze, and so on.)